calvinnaimou/CourtSplits/README.md

 # CourtSplits
 CourtSplits is an NBA stats app where you search by player or team, set filters and stat thresholds, and see how often those thresholds actually hit over the season, with full box scores and real historical betting lines for every game.
-It's built for analytics, not as a bet tracker.
+(Built for analytics, not as a bet tracker)

 ## Demo
 ![CourtSplits team search](docs/screenshots/CourtSplitsTeamDemo.png)<br>